Sensible Snacking: Eat This, Not That

 - Inside the Pyramid: Tips to Help You Eat Whole Grains

-- Compost Project: What Do Worms Like to Eat?
+- What Do Worms Eat?
+A Compost Project

 Being a parent requires making many choices, and choosing your child’s snacks wisely should be near the top of the list.
 These days, the dangers from not eating right are serious.
 “The percentage of overweight youths ages 12 to 19 in the United States has nearly quadrupled between 1976 and 2004,” says David Zinczenko, author of Eat This, Not That!
 For Kids!
 In fact, 17 percent of this country’s youth are overweight.